tomascharad/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![undistortion][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![undistortedExample][image2]
 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in the function `apply_tresh` in the file `example.ipynb`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]